 Key West Literary Seminar acquires former home of Elizabeth Bishop

 Bishop is part of our DNA as an organization.
-It’s both an honor and a serious responsibility to become the home’s new owners.
+It’s both an honor and a serious responsibility to become the stewards of this site.
 This acquisition will expand our reach and visibility, while deepening our connection to Key West.
 As we work to restore and preserve the Elizabeth Bishop House and make it the public face of our commitment to Key West’s literary heritage, we will achieve our mission to a degree that has not previously been possible.

 Elizabeth Bishop (1911-1979)